javenli786/ML_Clustering_LuxuryTravelCustomerSegmentation/README.md

 ##### Customers are grouped into five clusters and their features are further analyzed.
 ![](Image/PercentageByCluster.png "Figure 22: Pie Chart exhibitting Percentage of New Segments")

-###### According to Figure 23, 24, 25, Customers within cluster 4 and 3 are named as “Frequent High-valued Spenders” and “Recent High-valued Spenders”, separately, given their relatively high recency, frequency, and monetary.
-Guests within cluster 0 is labeled as “Steady Spenders”, as they exhibit moderate frequency and spending and possess fairly recent records.
-Cluster 1 is named as “Recent Spenders”, since they placed highly recent bookings, whereas, their records are infrequent and low-valued.
-Clients within cluster 2 is labeled as “Lapsed Guests”, given that their records are with the least recency, high infrequency, and the lowest spending.
+###### According to Figure 23, 24, 25, Customers within cluster 4 and 3 are named as "Frequent High-valued Spenders" and "Recent High-valued Spenders", separately, given their relatively high recency, frequency, and monetary.
+Guests within cluster 0 is labeled as "Steady Spenders", as they exhibit moderate frequency and spending and possess fairly recent records.
+Cluster 1 is named as "Recent Spenders", since they placed highly recent bookings, whereas, their records are infrequent and low-valued.
+Clients within cluster 2 is labeled as "Lapsed Guests", given that their records are with the least recency, high infrequency, and the lowest spending.
 Clients within cluster 5 are marked as “Non-spenders” as they do not place any order.
 ![](Image/RecencyByCluster.png "Figure 23: Boxen Plot comparing Recency among New Segments")
 ![](Image/FrequencyByCluster.png "Figure 24 Boxen Plot comparing Frequency among New Segments")
 ![](Image/MonetaryByCluster.png "Figure 25: Boxen Plot comparing Monetary among New Segments")